By Dietitian Jill Place

 It’s really important … if you want to try a Heal Your Gut meal plan, that you plan ahead.
 Check out the ideas on my menu … then sketch out your own.

 Go shopping like I did today at Whole Foods and find even more ideas that strike your fancy.
 Oh … and don’t forget the desserts.
-I just discovered these online and ordered them too.
-Will keep you posted.
+These are GREAT and there are many choices … but they’re a bit pricey.

 The bottom line is that you stick to whatever plan you choose to do.
 And plan ahead because … you know the old saying … “If you don’t have a plan … the world has a plan for you.
 And it’s not about Heal Your Gut eating”